 - SIP utilizes existing equipment, applications and communication devices to simplify and expedite communication.

-- With online presence, it can initiate, manage and end communication sessions without interruption.
+- With an online presence, it can initiate, manage and end communication sessions without interruption.

 - SIP can even prioritize messages automatically for users, eliminating the need to sift through hundreds of incoming messages.